Lighting design: During pre-production

 To help the LD communicate artistic vision, they may employ renderings, storyboards, photographs, reproductions of artwork, or mockups of effects to help communicate how the lighting should look.
-Various forms of paperwork are essential for the LD to successfully communicate their design to various members of the production team.
+Various forms of paperwork are essential for the LD to successfully communicate their design to various production team members.
 Examples of typical paperwork include cue sheets, light plots, instrument schedules, shop orders, and focus charts.
 Cue sheets communicate the placement of cues that the LD has created for the show, using artistic terminology rather than technical language, and information on exactly when each cue is called so that the stage manager and the assistants know when and where to call the cue.
 Cue sheets are of the most value to stage management.

 The light plot is a scale drawing that communicates the location of lighting fixtures and lighting positions so a team of electricians can independently install the lighting system.
 Next to each instrument on the plan will be information for any color gel, gobo, or other accessories that need to go with it, and its channel number.
 Often, paperwork listing all of this information is also generated by using a program such as Lightwright.
 The lighting designer uses this paperwork to aid in the visualization of not only ideas but also simple lists to assist the master electrician during load-in, focus, and technical rehearsals.
 Professional LDs generally use special computer-aided design packages to create accurate and easily readable drafted plots that can be swiftly updated as necessary.
 The LD will discuss the plot with the show's production manager and the theatre's master electrician or technical director to make sure there are no unforeseen problems during load-in.

 The lighting designer is responsible, in conjunction with the production's independently hired production electrician, who will interface with the theater's master electrician, for directing the theater's electrics crew in the realization of their designs during the technical rehearsals.
 After the Electricians have hung, circuited, and patched the lighting units, the LD will direct the focusing (pointing, shaping and sizing of the light beams) and gelling (coloring) of each unit.